-Amalgam does emit mercury, and the particles that are generated when grinded out with dental burs create clouds of mercury dust that can travel into the respiratory system and settle into the lungs.
+Amalgam does emit mercury.
+Grinding with dental burs creates clouds of mercury dust that can travel into the respiratory system and settle in the lungs.
 Mercury exposure from the vapor inhaled can be dangerous to your health; so that is why we take precautions to minimize you and our staff from inhaling these toxic vapors.

-Another tool that we utilize in all amalgam removals is the use of constant high volume suction.
-It is kept in action throughout the entire procedure until all removal and clean-up is complete.
-This added step ensures that the release of particles is kept to a minimum and that debris is directed into the suction tube to the extent possible.
+- High-volume Suction – We keep constant suction running throughout the entire procedure until all removal and clean-up is complete.
+This ensures that the release of particles is kept to a minimum and that debris is directed into the suction tube to the extent possible.

-Rubber dams are another way holistic dentists create an extra layer of protection by containing the majority of rubble from the grinding of the fillings.
+- Rubber Dams – These tools create an extra layer of protection by containing most of the rubble from the removal of the fillings.
 Dams are unable to prevent mercury vapor from diffusing, however, so even further precautions are taken.

-We always use a saliva ejector on the backside of the dam to prevent air containing mercury vapor from getting trapped in there.
+- Saliva Ejector – An ejector on the backside of the dam helps prevent air containing mercury vapor from getting trapped in there.
 A nitrile damn is a better option as it protects from vapor more than latex will.
-Rinsing is especially important in keeping amalgam particles out and to fully remove mercury vapor after amalgams and dam are out before placing new restorations.

-We also take care to carefully cover our patient’s face and skin with protective materials to prevent any particles of amalgam or mercury vapor from landing in the eyes or on the face.
+- Covering Up – We carefully cover your face and skin with protective materials to prevent any particles of amalgam or mercury vapor from landing in the eyes or on the face.

-Last but not least, we give our patients supplemental air to make sure they are not breathing in air that is near the amalgam removal site.
+- Supplemental Air – The air you breathe must be clear.
+We give our patients supplemental air to make sure they are not breathing in anything that is near the amalgam removal site.

-By following these safety protocols, we are able to safely extract your amalgam fillings without any further harm to your health, so that we can get started on making you healthier and happier!
+By following these safety protocols, we can practice safe mercury filling removal of your amalgam fillings without any further harm to your health.
+Contact us today and start getting healthier and happier!